Preparing for the Application Process

 Letters of Recommendation

 Letters of recommendation can provide a sense of your capabilities and accomplishments through a voice that is not your own.
-At Stony Brook, one letter of recommendation from a guidance counselor is required for general admission to the University, and two letters from teachers are required for applicants to honors programs.
+At Stony Brook, one letter of recommendation from a guidance counselor or teacher is required for general admission to the University, and two letters from teachers are required for applicants to honors programs.

 Be sure to apply early!